Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 ### Exclude – Not applicable

+**Exclude – Not applicable** disables data collection at a security policy level

-Note: For bulk exclusion use [Security policies under configurations](../../securityPolicyExclusions/) to enable and disable data collection at a security policy level.
-Please refer page to exclude security policies at global and account level.
+Note: For bulk exclusion use [Security policies under configurations](../../securityPolicyExclusions/) to exclude security policies at global and account level.

 ## Override state flow